tshort/julia/ui/website/julia-markdown-readme.md

 ## How it works

+Most of the infrastructure for this was already in place for the web REPL.

 *Markdown conversion* -- The Markdown is converted to HTML using a modified version of Showdown.
 The modifications combine a github version of [Showdown](https://github.com/coreyti/showdown/) with an